ijlalhaider313/FT-Sysmon-Config/README.md

-# FT-sysmon-config | Forked from Swift-on-Security #
+# FT-sysmon-config: Yet another Sysmon config import file

-This is a Microsoft Sysinternals Sysmon configuration file template with default high-quality event tracing.
+This is a Microsoft Sysinternals Sysmon configuration file template whis has been forked from [SwiftOnSecurity](https://github.com/SwiftOnSecurity/sysmon-config)

-The file should function as a great starting point for system change monitoring in a self-contained and accessible package.
-This configuration and results should give you a good idea of what's possible for Sysmon.
-Note that this does not track things like authentication and other Windows events that are also vital for incident investigation.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**[sysmonconfig-export.xml](https://github.com/SwiftOnSecurity/sysmon-config/blob/master/sysmonconfig-export.xml)**

-Added:
+Many of the changes made to this file are for tracking techniques used by modern malware or threat actors.
+It's important to note that some of the changes may increase logging on the host, when compared to the original sysmon config file that this was forked from.

+Used as the default Sysmon configuration file in [Enable-all-the-Logs!](https://github.com/bobby-tablez/Enable-All-The-Logs)

+## Changes:
+Below are a list of changes made since forking
+### EVENT ID 1:
+- Removed Conhost exclusion
+- File events in MS Office Templates Directory (Emotet)
+- File events in 'C:\ProgramData' directory (Common for malware stagers)
+### EVENT ID 7:
 - DLL Loading from temp directory
-- Removed Conhost exclusion from EVID 1
+### EVENT ID 11
-- File events in MS Office Templates Directory (Emotet)
+- MS Office templates directory (Emotet)
-- File events in C:\ProgramData directory (Common for malware stagers)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**[See other forks of this configuration](https://github.com/SwiftOnSecurity/sysmon-config/network)**
+- Include 'C:\ProgramData'
+###  EVENT ID 12 & 13 & 14
+- Include 'reg.exe'
+- Include 'regedit.exe'
+- Include 'wscript.exe'
+- Include 'cscript.exe'
+- Include 'C:\Windows\Temp'
+- Include 'C:\Windows\Fonts'
+- Include 'C:\Users\Public'
+- Include '\appdata\local\'

 ## Use ##
 ### Install ###
 Run with administrator rights
 ~~~~
-sysmon.exe -accepteula -i sysmonconfig-export.xml
+sysmon.exe -accepteula -i ft-sysmonconfig-export.xml
 ~~~~

 ### Update existing configuration ###
 Run with administrator rights
 ~~~~
-sysmon.exe -c sysmonconfig-export.xml
+sysmon.exe -c ft-sysmonconfig-export.xml
 ~~~~

 ### Uninstall ###